PatrykFlama/UWr/Sem2/AI/Lista 3.5/README.md

 ## Exercise 6

-## Exercise 7
+## Exercise 7, 8*
-Pentago\
-Goal: get 5 in a row (horizontally, vertically or diagonally)\
-Heuristics: weighted sum of number of 4 in a row, number of 3 in a row, number of 2 in a row, number of 1 in a row - sums of opponent

-Jumpers\
+Jumpers
-Goal: get all jumpers to the other side of the board, we can only walk on generated roads (ours and opponents)\
+Goal: get all jumpers to the other side of the board, we can only walk on generated roads (ours and opponents)
 Heuristics:
 * sum of distances of our pieces from the other side of the board (minimalize)
 * sum of distances of opponents pieces from the other side of the board (maximize)

-## Exercise 8*
+Pentago
+Goal: get 5 in a row (horizontally, vertically or diagonally)
+Heuristics: weighted sum of number of 4 in a row, number of 3 in a row, number of 2 in a row, number of 1 in a row - sums of opponent

 ## Exercise 9